ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 When you order {{site.data.keyword.filestorage_short}}, consider the following information:

 - When you decide on the size, consider the size of the workload and throughput needed.
 Size matters with the Endurance service, which scales performance linearly in relation to capacity (IOPS/GB).
 Conversely, the Performance service allows the administrator to choose capacity and performance independently.
-Throughput requirements matter with Performance. <br/> **Note**: The throughput calculation is IOPS x 16 KB.
-IOPS is measured based on a 16 KB block size with a 50/50 read/write mix. <br/> **Note**: Increasing block size will increase throughput but decrease IOPS.
-For example, doubling the block size to 32 KB blocks will maintain the maximum throughput but halve the IOPS.
+Throughput requirements matter with Performance.
+  >**Note** - The throughput calculation is IOPS x 16 KB.
+IOPS is measured based on a 16 KB block size with a 50/50 read/write mix.<br/>Increasing block size increases the throughput but decreases IOPS.
+For example, doubling the block size to 32 KB blocks maintains the maximum throughput but halves the IOPS.
-- NFS uses many extra file control operations such as `lookup`, `getattr` and `readdir` to name a few.
+- NFS uses many extra file control operations such as `lookup`, `getattr`, and `readdir`.
 These operations in addition to read/write operations can count as IOPS and vary by operation type and NFS version.
 - Technically, multiple volumes can be striped together to achieve higher IOPS and more throughput.
 However, VMware recommends a single virtual machine file system (VMFS) data store per volume to avoid performance degradation.
 - {{site.data.keyword.filestorage_short}} volumes are exposed to authorized devices, subnets, or IP addresses.
 - Snapshot and Replication services are natively available on Endurance {{site.data.keyword.filestorage_short}} volumes only.
 Performance {{site.data.keyword.filestorage_short}} doesn't have these capabilities.
-- To avoid storage disconnection during path failover {{site.data.keyword.IBM}} recommends installing VMWare tools, which will set an appropriate timeout value.
-There’s no need to change the value, the default setting is sufficient to ensure that your VMWare host won't lose connectivity.
+- To avoid storage disconnection during path failover {{site.data.keyword.IBM}} recommends installing VMWare tools, which set an appropriate timeout value.
+There’s no need to change the value, the default setting is sufficient to ensure that your VMWare host doesn't lose connectivity.
 - Both NFS v3 and NFS v4.1 are supported in the {{site.data.keyword.BluSoftlayer_full}} environment.
-However, {{site.data.keyword.IBM}} recommends that you use NFS v3.
+However, {{site.data.keyword.IBM}} suggests that you use NFS v3.
 Because NFS v4.1 is a stateful protocol (not stateless like NFSv3), protocol issues can occur during network events.
-NFS v4.1 must quiesce all operations and then perform the lock reclamation.
+NFS v4.1 must quiesce all operations and then complete lock reclamation.
 While these operations are taking place, disruptions can occur.

-#### NFS Protocol VMware feature support matrix.
+**NFS Protocol VMware feature support matrix**
 <table>
-  <caption>Table 1 shows the vSphere features as they apply to the two different versions of NFS</caption>
+  <caption>Table 1 shows the vSphere features as they apply to the two different versions of NFS.</caption>
  <thead>
   <tr>
    <th>vSphere Features</th>